snowplow/snowbridge/docs/documentation/configuration/transformations/overview.md

 # Transformations Configuration Overview

 You can configure any number of transformations to run on the data one after another - transformations will run in the order provided.
-The same type of transformation may run more than once.
+(You can repeatedly specify the same transformation more than once, if needed.)
 All transformations operate on a single event basis.

 If you're filtering the data, it's best to provide the filter first, for efficiency.